lablup/backend.ai-jail/README.md

 ## Building Release Binaries

-Run `make manylinux` for glibc-based binaries (for Ubuntu/Debian Linux) and `make musllinux` for musl-based binaries (for Alpine Linux).
+Run `make ubuntu<version>` for glibc-based binaries (for Ubuntu/Debian Linux) and `make alpine3.8` for musl-based binaries (for Alpine Linux).
+Check Makefile for more informations.

 On the target systems or images, you need to install libseccomp 2.2 or higher to use Backend.AI Jail.